insertokername/custom-authlib/docs/community/contribute.rst

 .. note::
-    By making a pull request, you consent that the copyright of your pull request source code belongs to Authlib's author.
+    By making a pull request, you consent that the copyright of your pull request source code belongs to insertokname-authlib's author.

 Become a Backer
 ---------------

 Finance support is also welcome.
-A better finance can make Authlib :ref:`sustainable`.
+A better finance can make insertokname-authlib :ref:`sustainable`.
 Here I offer two options:

 1. **Recurring Pledges**

-   Recurring pledges come with exclusive benefits, e.g. having your name listed in the Authlib GitHub repository, or have your company logo placed on this website.
+   Recurring pledges come with exclusive benefits, e.g. having your name listed in the insertokname-authlib GitHub repository, or have your company logo placed on this website.

    * `Become a backer or sponsor via Patreon <https://patreon.com/lepture>`_